 A key element of our strategy is to invest significantly in our research and development efforts to develop new solutions and rapidly introduce new technologies, features and functionality of our existing solutions.
-For the years ended December 31, 2021, 2020, and 2019, our research and development expenses were 30%, 28%, and 41% of our revenue, respectively.
+For the years ended December 31, 2020, 2019, and 2018, our research and development expenses were 28%, 41%, and 16% of our revenue, respectively.
 If we do not spend our research and development budget efficiently or effectively on compelling innovation and technologies, our business may be harmed and we may not realize the expected benefits of our strategy.
 Moreover, research and development projects can be technically challenging and expensive.
-The nature of these research and development cycles may cause us to experience delays between the time we incur expenses associated with research and development and the time we are able to offer compelling solutions and generate revenue, if any, from such investment.
+The nature of these research and development and the time we are able to offer compelling solutions and generate revenue, if any, from such investment.
 Additionally, anticipated customer demand for a solution or solutions we are developing could decrease after the development cycle has commenced, and we would nonetheless be unable to avoid substantial costs associated with the development of any such solution or solutions.
 If we expend a significant amount of resources on research and development and our efforts do not lead to the successful introduction or improvement of solutions that are competitive in our current or future markets, it would harm our business and results of operations.